Country guides

 Money

-The official currency is the US Dollar (USD), which is divided into 100 cents.
-There are no restrictions on the import or export of local or foreign currency, and exchange facilities are available at the airport and through trade banks.
-American Express is widely available accepted; ATMs are provided by the ANZ Amerika Samoa Bank and the Bank of Hawai'i on Tutuila.
+The official currency in American Samoa is the United States dollar (USD), which is divided into 100 cents.
+Visitors may import or export local or foreign currency freely, though amounts over $10,000 must be declared.
+Currency exchange services are available at the airport and through local banks.
+American Express is widely accepted, while other cards may see more limited use.
+ATMs are available at branches of the Bank of Hawaii.
+The Amerika Samoa Bank has ceased operations.

 Tipping